SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 ### Step 24

-Write “AS” as the value and click the checkmark to activate the filter.Repeat for VI and PR
+Write “AS” as the value and click the checkmark to activate the filter.

+Repeat for VI and PR

 ![][image-24]
 ### Step 25